Prime Minister of Greenland

 The prime minister of Greenland (Naalakkersuisut siulittaasuat; Landsstyreformand), also known as the premier of Greenland, is the head of government of Greenland, a territory of the Kingdom of Denmark.
-The prime minister is usually the person who is leader of the majority party in the Parliament of Greenland.
+The prime minister is usually the person who is leader of the majority party in the Parliament of Greenland (Inatsisartut).
 Jonathan Motzfeldt became the first prime minister after home rule was granted to Greenland in 1979.
-The present prime minister is Jens-Frederik Nielsen.
+The incumbent prime minister is Jens-Frederik Nielsen.